When It Comes to Post Secondary Education, Staying Local Makes Sense

 Luzerne County Community College

-LCCC offers a dual admission program with many local, 4-year universities.
+LCCC offers 2-year, Associate Degree, certificate and diploma programs.
+The school also offers dual admission programs with many local, 4-year universities.

 One of the region’s top colleges for teacher education, and health and medical sciences.